willowell/foobar/README.md

 ![Google Foobar invitation](./Images/google_foobar_invitation.png)

-Google Foobar consists of 5 levels.
+Google Foobar consists of 9 problems across 5 levels.
 Each level has a number of problems:
 * Level 1 has 1 problem
 * Level 2 has 2 problems
 * Level 3 has 3 problems